-The lower cost function values of the FDS schemes with respect to the ETKF (with and without GA) suggest a benefit in the more limited (and noisier) but iterated local sensitivity estimation.
+The lower cost function values of the FDS schemes with respect to the ETKF (with/without GA) suggests a benefit in the more limited (and noisier) but iterated local sensitivity estimation.
 Also, the computational cost in the FDS tests was about half of the ETKF (and ETKG-GA).
 Regarding the estimation of specific control variables, all of the evaluated schemes had some variables for which the estimation, starting from the background, went in the wrong direction with respect to the true values.
-For example, the closest estimate to the true value of the relative humidity threshold for high stable cloud formation (cldfrc_rhminh) was given by the FDS-MKS, with a slight overshooting (0.81 versus 0.80 for the truth).
+For example, while the closest estimate to the true value of the relative humidity threshold for high stable cloud formation (cldfrc_rhminh) was given by the FDS-MKS, with a slight overshooting (0.81 versus 0.80 for the truth).
 It may have been that this slight overshooting has partially compensated for the effect of other control variables.
-Thus, the FDS-MKS estimates of the freshwater flux from the Greenland influx went in the wrong directions, as did the estimates for the autoconversion coefficients in the Zhang-McFarlane deep convection scheme.
-On the other hand, the FDS-IKS had a total increment in cldfrc rhminh in the wrong direction, but had the Greenland influx total increment in the right direction.
+Thus, the FDS-MKS estimates of the freshwater flux from the Greenland influx went in the wrong directions, as were the estimates for the autoconversion coefficients in the Zhang-McFarlane deep convection scheme.
+On the other hand, the FDS-IKS had a total increment in cldfrc_rhminh in the wrong direction, but had the Greenland influx total increment in the right direction.
 The ETKF did not show any overshooting, but had some control variable increments going in the wrong direction.
-For the ocean background vertical diffusivity, the only two schemes for which there was some, albeit minor, improvement in the estimate were the ETKF and the FDS-IKS.
-Still, the improvement is so slight in these cases that it could be a random effect.
+For the ocean background vertical diffusitivity, the only two schemes for which there was some, albeit minor, improvement in the estimate were the ETKF and the FDS-IKS.
+Still, the improvement is so light in these cases that it could be a random effect.

 The perturbations in the FDS may have been far from optimal for sensitivity estimation regarding their effect on the model SST at the locations (including depth) of the observations for the integration times.
 Table B2 shows the corresponding standard deviation for the background and posterior estimates in the ensemble and iterated FDS schemes.
-In general, the posterior variance of the control vector was higher for the ETKF and the ETKF-GA and a bit smaller in the FDS schemes, but also the relative reduction in variances
+In general, the posterior variance of the control vector was higher for the ETKF and the ETKF-GA and a bit smaller in the FDS schemes, but also the relative reduction in variances with respect to the background was not systematically lower or higher for any specific scheme.